 Prior to this offering, there has been no market for our common stock.
-We have applied to list our common stock on the Nasdaq Global Market under the symbol "STOK."
-Upon the closing of this offering, we will be a "controlled company" within the meaning of the applicable listing rules of the Nasdaq Global Market.
+We intend to apply to list our common stock on the Nasdaq Global Market under the symbol "STOK."

 We are an "emerging growth company" and a "smaller reporting company" as defined under the federal securities laws and, as such, may elect to comply with certain reduced public company reporting requirements for future filings.
 Investing in our common stock involves a high degree of risk.
 Please see the section entitled "Risk Factors" starting on page 11 to read about risks you should consider carefully before buying shares of our common stock.